YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/Alerts.md

 ## StopAlert directive {#StopAlert}

 Instructs the client to stop the specified alarm.
-Upon receiving the directive, the client must stop the specified alarm and report the result to CIC with the [`AlertStopped`](#AlertStopped) event.
+Upon receiving the directive, the client must stop the specified alarm and report the result to CIC with the [`AlertStopped`](#AlertStopped) event message.

 ### Payload fields